jamesduv9/yang-patch_examples/README.md

       same YANG Patch request.
 ```

 Essentially this makes RESTCONF operations act more like NETCONF operations.
 They become atomic (all or nothing), and have multiple different types of operations that aren't driven by the HTTP method used.
-For example, I can "create" an ACL, "merge" a prefix list, and "delete" an ip route all from the same YANG Patch operation.
-If any of those operations fail, the configuration will roll back to it's previous state.
+For example, I can "create" an ACL, "merge" a prefix list, and "delete" an IP route all from the same YANG Patch operation.
+If any of those operations fail, the configuration will roll back to its previous state.

 From personal experience with both RESTCONF and YANG Patch, the error messages provided by YANG Patch are also much more informative than vanilla RESTCONF.

 ## Drawbacks of YANG Patch

-While YANG-Patch provides more functionality, it has a drawback that should be noted
+While YANG-Patch provides more functionality, it has a drawback that should be noted.

-Quoted from the RFC
+Quoted from the RFC:
 ```
 Each edit within a YANG Patch MUST identify exactly one data resource instance.
 If an edit represents more than one resource instance, then the request MUST NOT be processed and a "400 Bad Request" error response MUST be sent by the server.